 The library, one of the three common spaces at Wyndbourne, is low-ceilinged and comfortable.
 It has an eclectic collection of books that we invite guests to explore during their stay.
 Close your day with a quiet read.
 There is always a selection of interesting magazines on the table.

 Breakfast is included in our room rates, which are subject to 7% New York sales tax.
-Modest adjustment can be made for long-term stays or for lodging only.
+Modest adjustment can be made for longer-term stays or for lodging only.
 A 20% surchargeis applied for one night stays.
+There is a standing 10% veteran's discount.
 Rates are subject to change without notice.

 Check out by 11:00 AM.